 Passport and driving licence

-To be able to apply for the visa, you need a passport that is valid for at least 6 months after your arrival date in Sri Lanka.
+To be able to apply for the visa or ETA Sri Lanka, you need a passport that is valid for at least 6 months after your arrival date in Sri Lanka.
 Adults and (minor) children each need their own passport, to which the visa can be linked.
 If your passport does not meet the requirements, you need to apply for a new passport.
 If you intend to drive a car in Sri Lanka, you need to have an International Driving Permit (IDP).
 This must be obtained before travel.
 Once in Sri Lanka, this is no longer possible.

-For your safety in Sri Lanka, it is highly advisable to take out travel insurance.
+Good travel insurance is essential for a trip to Sri Lanka.
 Make sure that all your planned activities are covered by the insurance and that the travel insurance covers your entire stay.
-Please note that some continuous travel insurances only cover a certain number of days of stay abroad, which might have already been used during previous trips in the respective calendar year.
-The insurances for which this applies are not explained in this travel advice, so please contact your insurance company.
+Please note that some continuous travel insurance plans only cover a certain number of days of stay abroad, which might have already been used during previous trips in the respective calendar year.
+The insurance plans for which this applies are not explained in this travel advisory, so please contact your insurance company.

-This travel advice is not written by a doctor.
-Always consult your general practitioner or a specialized doctor for personal advice on vaccinations and potential personal health risks in Sri Lanka.
+This travel advisory is not written by a doctor.
+Always consult your general practitioner or a specialized doctor for personal advice on vaccinations and potential health risks in Sri Lanka.